glennpoorman/nodejs-samples/11-promises-await/README.txt

   Note that the "addFavorite" function is especially cleaned up using the new syntax as it makes three difference asynchronous calls.

+  Also note that we introduce using exceptions to report errors.
+Lines that previously sent error codes in a response are now throwing exceptions.
+We still need to eventually return these errors in response codes though so any code that may throw an exception is wrapped in a try/catch and the catch block converts the caught error object into an Http response.